 Impact Type Entitled Person Entitlement Responsibility Agricultural: • If acquisition amounts to 20% or more of the total productive area Legal Owners, as determined by DCs, or by courts in cases of legal disputes.
 Transition allowance equivalent to three times the harvest prices of one year's crops produced in the acquired lands.
-Prices will be based on those prevailing in the local markets.
 By MOHFW • If acquired VNR lands are agricultural Present Owners/Users Transition allowance equivalent to three times the harvest prices of one year's crops produced in the acquired lands.
-Prices will be based on those prevailing in the local markets.
 By MOHFW Business: • Temporary closure of businesses in existing premises Business Owners (premise/land owners & tenants) Compensation, based on daily net income, for the actual number of days the businesses remain closed or needed to complete the civil works, whichever is smaller.
 By MOHFW Partially affected businesses Business Owners (premise/land owners & tenants) Compensation, calculated as above, for the number of days needed to repair and reopen the individual businesses, or complete the civil works, whichever is smaller.
 By MOHFW Businesses requiring removal from the existing premises and spots Business Owners (premise/land owners & tenants) Relocation site in MOHFW's own and/or other public lands, plus compensation, calculated as above, for the number of days needed to reopen the individual businesses, for a maximum of 45 days, or Compensation, calculated as above, for the number of days the business owners need to find alternative locations themselves, which will be paid for a maximum of 90 days.
-By MOHFW • Loss of employment income Business Employees Compensation at current daily wage rate for the period needed to reopen the businesses, which will be for a maximum of 30 days.
+By MOHFW Loss of employment income Business Employees Compensation at current daily wage rate for the period needed to reopen the businesses, which will be for a maximum of 30 days.
 By MOHFW Loss of income from rented-out premises Legal Owners Three months' rent at the current rates to the owners of the premises.
 By MOHFW